end2endzone/end2endzone-hugo/content/blog/2014-10-13-recommended-modifications-to-the-avistar-elite-46-arf-by-great-planes.md

 Avistar Elite Silicone exhaust deflector

-The plane does not comes pre-equiped with a silicon exhaust deflector.&nbsp; Flying without a deflector is a mess because the side of the fuselage ends up full of oil.
+The plane does not comes pre-equiped with a silicon exhaust deflector.
+Flying without a deflector is a mess because the side of the fuselage ends up full of oil.
 Simply add a deflector helps the plane stay clean and last longer.
 At the same time, the rubber extension is prefect for putting a cap to prevent any fuel leaks while the plane is stored.

 # Final note